alex-min/backend-counter/README.md

 The project is using redis as a in-memory database and node as a the backend technology.
 The backend is decoupled from the database so any number of backend instances can be deployed within the same redis instance without any issues.
-The counter logic leaves on the database as a LUA procedure so there is no concurency issues since redis is single threaded.
+The counter logic leaves on the database as a LUA procedure so there is no concurency issues on the backend side.

 ## Setup on production